-'Oh, Hello' Stars Nick Kroll, John Mulaney On Netflix Special
+'Oh, Hello' Stars Nick Kroll, John Mulaney Open Up About Netflix Special – EXCLUSIVE

 Nick Kroll and John Mulaney have been channeling eccentric, cantankerous, tuna-loving old men Gil Faizon and George St. Geegland for over a decade, but when it came to filming their Netflix special Oh, Hello On Broadway, they decided to add a new, darkly cruel undercurrent to their tried-and-true characters.